Oluwasetemi/css-note/slides.md

 <h3 class="text-center animate-slide-in-down bg-purple p-4 mb-6">Transform origin</h3>

 Every element has a transformation origin, which is the central point around which transformations are applied.
-The CSS property <kbd>transform-origin</kbd> allows you to set and control this origin for any element's transformations.
+The CSS property `transform-origin` allows you to set and control this origin for any element's transformations.
 This transform origin acts as a pivot point.

 ```html {monaco-run}
 <style>